 Sabrina Maniscalco (1974) is a Full Professor of Theoretical Physics at the Department of Physics and Astronomy, University of Turku.
 She is the leader of the Turku Quantum Technology group and the Head of Theoretical Physics Laboratory of the department.
 In addition, she is an Adjunct Professor at the Department of Applied Physics at Aalto University, and the Vice-Director of the national Centre of Excellence – Quantum Technology Finland.
 Her research focuses on the theory of open quantum systems, and in particular on non-Markovian quantum processes.
 The major research topics of her group are quantum technologies, quantum information theory, open quantum systems, complex quantum systems.
 She is passionate about public outreach and science and art projects with impressive track record.
 She currently coordinates an European effort in massively-collaborative online video games solving research tasks in quantum technologies by means of hybrid human-computer interaction, complemented with machine learning algorithms.

-Mika Prunnila (1974) is a Research Team Leader of nanoelectronics at VTT Technical Research Centre of Finland.
+Mika Prunnila (1974) is a Research Professor and a team leader of nanoelectronics at VTT Technical Research Centre of Finland.
 His research interests include various aspects of micro and nanoelectronic devices ranging from device physics and quantum effects to sensors and energy harvesting/storage.
 He graduated as D.Sc.(Tech.) from the Helsinki University of Technology (current Aalto University) in 2007.
 During his PhD he worked as a visiting researcher at the University of Tokyo.
 He was awarded the Young Researcher Prize 2009 for innovation and versatility by the Finnish Foundation for Technology Promotion.

 Sebastiaan van Dijken